hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-website/hugo-website-overview.md

 ---
+tutorialtitle: "Create Your Own Website in 15 Minutes"
 title: "Hugo Website Overview"
 description: "Learn how you can launch your very own static website in a quick and easy way."
 keywords: "hugo, static, website, generator, class, academic"